Adaptive Clustering Using Kernel Density Estimators: Statistical Analysis of KDE-based Clustering

 \section{Statistical Analysis of KDE-based Clustering}

 In this section we combine the generic results of Section \ref{sec:smg} with the uncertainty control for level set estimates obtained from kernel density estimates we obtained in Section \ref{sec:kde}.
-As a result we will present finite sample guarantees, consistency results, and rates for estimating $\rs$ and the clusters.
+As a result we will present finite sample guarantees, consistency results, and rates for estimating split levels $\rs$ and the corresponding clusters.
+In this respect recall the discussion following Theorem \ref{result:acting-in-the-gray-zone}, which showed that for deriving guarantees for estimating the split tree with the help of Algorithm \ref{split-tree-algo-generic} it actually suffices to analyze the behavior of Algorithm \ref{cluster-algo-generic} for distributions satisfying \assx S and \assx M. Following this insight, we will focus on such guarantees for Algorithm \ref{cluster-algo-generic} in this section.

 Our first result presents finite sample bounds for estimating both $\rs$ and the single or multiple clusters with the help of Algorithm \ref{cluster-algo-generic}.
 To treat kernels with bounded and unbounded support simultaneously, we restrict ourselves to the case of bounded densities, but at least for kernels with bounded support an adaption to $p$-integrable densities is straightforward as we discuss below.